We round up surprising and the easiest methods for how to remove sublimation inks from shirts, tank tops, sweatshirts, and other fabrics.

 To err is human and sublimation constantly reminds you that, either by half transfer, blurred prints, faded designs, color bleeds and ghosting, and even wrong color outputs.
 Even if all works fine, you’d be having a pre-printed shirt that you’d want to sublimate again or want to remove the ink after the print has washed away, and boom!
 Sublimation ink is permanent and doesn’t react to any solvent.

-It’s true though, but as humans can’t stop making errors, he goes beyond solving it, which gave birth to various methods that made this impossible possible.
-Well, we’re right here answering “how to remove sublimation inks from shirts”. with eight of the working methods that will remove all the sublimation stains while keeping up the quality still.
+It’s true though, but as humans can’t stop making errors, they go beyond solving them, which gave birth to various methods that made this impossible possible.
+Well, we’re right here answering “how to remove sublimation inks from shirts”. with eight working methods that will remove all the sublimation stains while keeping up the quality still.

 - 1 7 Super Easy Hacks to remove sublimation ink: